JoelLefkowitz/paths/README.md

 # Paths

-OS specific path manipulation including retrieving the executable's path.
+OS specific path operations and executable path retrieval.

-This package is inspired by [whereami][whereami] and [std::filesystem][std_filesystem] but with an easier to use interface, a simpler source and is compatable with C++11.
-Moreover, exceptions are thrown if errors occur at runtime.
+This package is inspired by [whereami][whereami] and [std::filesystem][std_filesystem] but with:

+- Simple interfaces
+- Readable sources
+- C++11 compatability
+- Exception handling

 To separate the need to detect the operating system at runtime [detect][detect] is dropped in.
+Having a comprehensive set of tests is paramount and all suites are verified against each target environment.

 ## Status